abyssDS/sfmlWiki/Source:-Draw-Rounded-Rectangle.md

 ## Summary

 This is a class for SFML 2, that provides an easy interface for rounded rectagles.
-It behaves like your used to from other sf::Shapes.
+It behaves like you're used to from other sf::Shapes.
 The class was written by [Overdrivr](https://github.com/Overdrivr).

 ## Source